MiguelAlho/LearningChallenge2018/PITCHME.md

 * Chaos engineering

 Note:
+* alot is related to non-functional requirements and often "left behind"
-learn a web tech to be able to build a tolling portal mix feature flags and metrics capturing
+* learn a web tech to be able to build a tolling portal
+* mix feature flags and metrics capturing

 ---